Posted by Todd Smith

 Who you are—reflected through your brand—will affect a multitude of issues that in all likelihood you have not previously thought about or have blamed on outside circumstances.
 Perhaps you are not aware that who you are—your personality, attitude, words, and actions—impacts many areas of your life.
 Below are some examples of how your brand can play a significant role in your ultimate success and happiness.

-• Your influence with others—leadership
+• Your influence on others—leadership

 • The level of pay increase you receive